nilavanr1234/challenge_backend/README.md

 - Navigate to the individual challenge directories to access specific tasks.

 ## Time Frame
-- The hackathon will last exactly four hours.
+- The hackathon will last exactly three hours.
 - Time management between tasks is crucial to ensure you complete as much as possible.

 ## Evaluation Criteria